 As the images below will show this a process we’ve battled through, with the metalwork phase of the build having proved particularly tricky and intense – just take a close look to see how much restorative effort was involved in bringing the shell back to its former glory!

-Now painted (in a stunning Ford hue called ‘Deep Impact Blue’) and lurking in our Assembly Hall, this formally down on its luck Mustang is now well on track to being a complete, running proposition once more, and with it one of the best examples of Ford’s iconic ‘Pony Car’ on this side of the pond.
+Now painted (in a stunning Ford hue called ‘Deep Impact Blue’) and lurking in our Assembly Hall, this formally down on its luck Mustang is now a complete, running proposition once more, and with it one of the best examples of Ford’s iconic ‘Pony Car’ on this side of the pond.